Connects: Great Falls, MT, to Dawson Creek, BC

 GF 242 CLARESHOLM (pop.
 3,758); all services.
 Lazy J Motel, phone 1-888-625-3899.

 GF 319 CALGARY (pop.
 1,149,552), one of Alberta’s 2 major population centers; all services available.
 Visitor information.
-Major attractions include Heritage Park Historical Village, Canada Olympic Park, Calgary Zoo, Glenbow Museum, Fort Calgary, Calgary Tower and the Aero Space Museum.
+Major attractions include Heritage Park Historical Village, Calgary Zoo, Glenbow Museum, Fort Calgary, Calgary Tower and the Hangar Flight Museum.
 The Calgary Stampede takes place in July.

 GF 322 Junction with Trans-Canada Highway 1 west to Banff (79 miles), Lake Louise (113 miles) and Icefields Parkway to Jasper (258 miles).
 Continue north on Highway 2 for Edmonton.